 The longer answer is that it depends on what your needs are, what your goals are, your local market and how much value the channel partner can bring to your workspace.

 What is a Channel Partner for a Coworking Space?

 Channels are service providers with online capabilities to resell your workspace memberships.
 Some channel providers are marketplaces, where your space or services are sold to end-users online.
 The marketplace provider takes care of the transaction and pays you an agreed upon discounted price.
 An example of a comprehensive marketplace is Liquidspace, with a mission to list all kinds of workspaces.

-“Value added resellers,” also invoice the end-users and pay you an agreed upon wholesale rate but augment your local service with a service of their own, such as corporate account services, concierge services, touchdown access to a nationwide or international network, or phone answering services.
+“Value added resellers,” also invoice the end-users and pay you an agreed upon wholesale rate but augment your local service with a service of their own, such as corporate account services, concierge services, touchdown access to a nationwide or international network, or business answering services.
 They tend to be more discriminatory than generic marketplaces, to give their end-users a pre-selection of workspaces and services with a consistent experience.
-Example of value-added resellers include CloudVO and DaVinci.
+Example of value-added resellers include CloudVO and DaVinci Virtual.

 Other channels are merely marketing channels to whom you pay a referral fee.
 Examples of these marketing channels include Croissant, Deskpass, Deskshare, PivotDesk and many other startups trying to make it in the workspace industry.

 Here are the pros and cons of working with channel partners for your coworking space, as well as insights into which ones you should choose in your market and for your particular workspace.